It’s a cliché, but indoor cycling’s reputation for being mind-numbingly boring was previously well-earned.

 On Zwift, you can join one of the many races, events or group rides happening every day or set up your own Zwift MeetUp and invite whoever you’d like to take part.

-If you’re using a different indoor cycling app, you can use a third-party communications app, such as Discord or Facebook Messenger, to meet digitally and ride together on your indoor cycling app of choice.
+If you’re using a different indoor cycling app, you can employ a third-party communications app, such as Discord or Facebook Messenger, to meet digitally and ride together on your indoor cycling app of choice.

 4. Take a fitness test

-If improving your fitness is a goal for you, then setting a personal benchmark to measure yourself against is a key step.
+It all started with a fitness test.
+Indeed, if improving your fitness is a goal for you, then setting a personal benchmark to measure yourself against is a key step.

 There are two standard ways of taking an FTP test on Zwift.
 The classic FTP tests involve a warm-up protocol followed by a 20-minute maximal effort.

-You only need to do one, but after each test is complete, each app will do its internal calculations for you automatically and give you an FTP figure.
+Once you’ve completed your test, your chosen indoor training app will do its internal calculations for you automatically and give you an FTP figure.

-Wahoo says having this extra information about your current abilities enables Systm to tailor workouts to your personal strengths and weaknesses with greater specificity.
+Wahoo says having this extra information about your current abilities enables SYSTM to tailor workouts to your personal strengths and weaknesses with greater specificity.

 5. Use ERG mode strategically